sayon-som/EatSketch-compositon/README.md

 # EatSketch-compositon
-Composition of  tune using EarSketch in python.
+Composition of  a tune using EarSketch in python.